slarmoo/.github/profile/html/media/media.md

 1. Change the video to something else.
 1. Change the canvas element to display a blue circle.

-When you are done save and submit your CodePen URL to the Canvas assignment.
+_If assignment submission is required for this section of the course_: Submit your CodePen URL to the Canvas assignment.